-You can’t season the inside of a steak, so to pull out the natural flavor of a large piece of meat, you must liberally season both sides with coarse kosher salt and freshly ground pepper and press it in so it adheres.
+You can’t season the inside of a steak, so to pull out the natural flavor of a large piece of meat, you must liberally season both sides with coarse kosher salt and freshly ground pepper and press it in.
 Make sure to pat your steak dry with a paper towel before seasoning.

 Some people don't like too much flipping when they cook a steak, but we disagree.
 More flipping actually results in even searing.
 When the steak is almost done, feel free to rub it with garlic, add a pat of butter, and/or rub it down with herbs like thyme or rosemary.

-Depending on the size of your steak and your preferred level of doneness, touch can be misleading.
+Touch can be misleading depending on the size of your steak and your preferred level of doneness.
 Unless you’re a pro, stick to using a thermometer.
 You can’t go wrong.
 A rare steak comes in at 125 degrees F, and each level of doneness after that is an additional ten degrees, leaving a well-done steak anywhere above 160 degrees F.

 Give it 5–10 minutes to rest.
 This allows the juices to have a chance to relax and reabsorb into the steak.

-Use a sharp knife and make sure to slice your steak perpendicular to the natural grain.
-Make sure to drizzle any remaining jus left.
+Use a sharp knife and slice your steak perpendicular to the natural grain.
+Make sure to drizzle any remaining juice left.

 Check out these steak recipes to put all your new tips and tricks to work!